utkubah/netinsight/README.md

 Introduce multiple **diagnostic modes** on top of the current baseline logger to make NetInsight feel more like a network “lab” than a simple ping script.
 Planned modes include:

 (1) a **Service Health & Blocked-Site mode** that focuses on a small set of services (e.g. Discord, YouTube, Bocconi, GitHub) and aggressively probes them to answer “is this service actually down globally, or just blocked/broken on my network?”, combining status codes, latency and `error_kind` to distinguish true outages from DNS blocking, connection resets or TLS issues.
+Main mode can advice user to activate this specific service health mode

 (2) A **Wi-Fi vs ISP diagnosis mode**, which pings the local gateway and a stable external baseline in high-frequency bursts, logging jitter and packet loss separately for `role=gateway` and `role=external` to infer whether problems come from dorm Wi-Fi congestion or from the wider ISP path.

 (3) A **Speedtest mode**, run on demand, that logs latency, jitter and approximate download throughput to a dedicated CSV, providing a simple “overall connection quality” snapshot.
+Possible userface(?)

 (4) A **24/7 Pattern / Time-of-Day mode**, which runs continuously and aggregates metrics per hour and per service (e.g. median latency, jitter, failure rate, quality scores), so we can build heatmaps of “good vs bad hours” in the dorm and quantify how performance changes over the day.